LunaSare/spring2023-data-science/lectures/lecture_data_tables_2.md

 * We can also add columns to the data from that only include a single value without first creating a vector
 * We do this by providing a name for the new column, an equals sign, and the value that we want to occur in every row
-* For example, if all of this data was collected in the same year and we wanted to add that year as a column in our data frame we could do it like this
+* For example, if all of this data was collected in the same year and we wanted to add that year as a column in our data frame we could do it like this:

 ```r
 density_data_year <- data.frame(year = 2000, sites = sites, density = density)